Yardize logo Yardize

 Frequently asked questions

-The Charnwood centre shopping area is nearby, featuring fast‑food outlets, a Woolworths, a Shell service station and a Labor Club.
-An emergency services station (ambulance, fire and rescue) is also located at the south‑west corner of Lhotsky Street and Tillyard Drive.
+The Charnwood centre shopping area in the suburb includes fast‑food outlets, a Woolworths supermarket, a Shell service station and a Labor Club.

-What geological features characterize the Charnwood area?
+What are the notable geological features of the Charnwood area?